Skip to main content

 Education

-Upon becoming a Bee Campus USA affiliate, Clark College will commit to offering education to students and community members about the region's native pollinators.
+As a Bee Campus, Clark College is committed to offering education to students and community members about the region's native pollinators.
 This education might be in the form of biology labs, Community Science research contributions, environmental science service learning, Continuing Ed seminars, and Bee Units offered to nearby elementary schools.

 Contact